CarlMM/SocialPlatformProjectWebApiAndFrontend/Features+Userstories.md

 - And the User is the creator of the post
 - When the User/Creator presses the Edit button
 - And the User/Creator will be able to Edit its post
-- And The User/Creator will be able to save or cancel its edits
+- And The User/Creator will be able to save its edits
 - Then the edits will be saved

+Scenario: Cancel Edit Post

+- Given that the User is logged in
+- And the User is the creator of the post
+- When the User/Creator presses the Edit button
+- And the User/Creator will be able to Edit its post
+- And The User/Creator will be able to cancel its edits
+- Then the edits will be canceled

+Scenario: None will be able to edit my post

+- Given that the User is loggen in
+- And the User is not the creator of the post
+- Then the **Edit** button will not appear on the post

 ----------------------------------